 JB Sapienza and Adam Paison also coerced me into making comics this past year.
 The award-winning JB is one of the guys behind the MY NAME IS JONAH documentary and free comic.
 Adam put together a charity book for the earthquake disaster in Japan called AFTERSHOCK.
 It was an honor and a pleasure to work on both projects.

 Shout outs to Nick Marino, Dan Greenwald, Keith and Stephanie Stidham, and Margaret Cross.
 Jim Purcell has been one of my biggest supporters even before the blog and am glad that I internet know him.
-Thanks to Jorell Rivera, Jason’s cousin Amy whose last name I can’t remember, Sean Leary, Andy Miller, Bill Perry, my cousin-in-law Chris Walker, Stephen Alexander and all of the folks at Terrifying Tales of the Macabre.
+Thanks to Jorell Rivera, Jason’s cousin Amy whose last name I can’t remember, Sean Leary, Andy Miller, Bill Perry, Stephen Alexander and all of the folks at Terrifying Tales of the Macabre.

 Finally, a special thank you to Bruce O. Hughes.
 I will never forget how he reached out to me this past year and I can’t adequately describe how much all of his encouragement has meant to me.